Hummingbird-AI/full-stack-recruitment-coding-test/README.md

 Welcome to our Full Stack Recruitment Test.
 Please feel free to spend as much time as you deem necessary and let us know how long you spent.

+Please follow the below instructions to complete the test.

 ----

 1) create a application with any framework (laravel/React/Java/Node.JS) that will have following pages